FNLookup/data/festival/docs/Leaderboards/EventIDs.md

 - `Band_Duets`: Band entries of 2 band members
 - `Band_Trios`: Band entries of 3 band members
 - `Band_Quad`: Band entries of 4 band members

+## All Time Leaderboards

+A new type of Event ID and Event Window ID was introduced in Season 7:

+Event ID: `alltime_su_type` <br/>
+Event Window ID: `alltime`

+Querying this Event ID and Event Window ID will allow up to 100 pages of entries.
+This type of Event ID and Event Window ID currently only works on Season 7 songs.